West Virginia Truck Accident Lawyer

-If you have been in a truck accident in West Virginia, or if you have lost a loved one in a truck accident, please call The Masters Law Firm.
+If you have been in a truck accident in West Virginia, or if you have lost a loved one in a truck accident, please call The Masters Law Firm, L.C..
 Our experienced West Virginia truck accident attorneys know what it takes to prevail with even the most complex cases against well-funded adversaries such as large trucking companies.
 We work closely with our clients, exploring every potential legal avenue toward recovering maximum compensation for their injuries.

-Types of Truck Accidents
+Types Of 18-Wheeler Truck Accidents

 Truck accidents don’t just happen.
 They usually occur because of the negligence of one of the parties involved.
 While truck accident causation can vary, most of them are very serious.
 Some of the most common–and most deadly–types of truck accidents include:

-An underride accident refers to a crash where a passenger car slams into the rear of a truck trailer; because the trailer is elevated and the passenger car is much smaller, the car may actually drive under the trailer bed.
+- An underride accident refers to a crash where a passenger car slams into the rear of a semi-truck trailer; because the trailer is elevated and the passenger car is much smaller, the car may actually drive under the trailer bed.
 This type of accident may be the result of truck driver negligence, where the truck cuts in front of a passenger car.

-Squeeze play crashes.
+- Squeeze play crashes.
 A squeeze play crash is terrifying.
 This type of accident happens when a smaller vehicle attempts to pass a right-turning truck on the right, not realizing that the truck is turning due to the truck moving to the left to swing wide first because the truck does not properly signal the turn.
 As the truck makes its turn, the passenger car is “squeezed” between the tractor-trailer and the curb/guardrail/etc.

-Brake and equipment failures.
+- Brake and equipment failures.
 The brakes and other equipment on tractor-trailer trucks are supposed to be inspected regularly and kept in repair so that they work properly.
 Many times, trucking companies do not keep their trucks in good repair to save money or because they do not want to lose income keeping a truck off the road for repairs.

-Who Pays for a Truck Accident in West Virginia?
+Who Pays For A Truck Accident In West Virginia?

 Our lawyers work hard to build your claim and see to it that the liable party pays you what you are owed.
 Parties who may be held responsible for truck accident damages include the truck driver, the trucking company, a third-party driver, a vehicle or vehicle part manufacturer, or a shipper or loader of cargo.
 Sometimes, another third party, such as the party responsible for road maintenance is at fault.
 We will collect all evidence and open a thorough investigation to determine and prove liability.

-Evidence in a Truck Accident Claim
+Evidence In A Truck Accident Claim

 One of our primary jobs as your legal representation is to gather the evidence that’s necessary to determine negligence, causation, and damages.
 Evidence that may be used includes:

-Police reports.
+- Police reports.
 Police reports can provide clues as to how an accident happened as well as who the police believe to be at fault.

-Truck driver’s logs.
+- Truck driver’s logs.
 Truck driver’s logs can show for how long a truck driver drove and when they took breaks, as well as whether or not Hours of Service regulations were breached (indicative of negligence).

-Truck “black box” data.
+- Truck “black box” data.
 Like driver’s logs, the black box data on a truck will tell us for how long and when a truck was on the road.
 Black box data can also provide other valuable information about how the truck was driven, ranging from whether or not speeding occurred to braking data and more.

-Drivers’ statements.
+- Drivers’ statements.
 The statements of each of the drivers involved in the crash will be critical to building a case and determining what happened.

-Truck maintenance records.
+- Truck maintenance records.
 If a truck wasn’t properly maintained, this could have contributed to the crash.

-Photos of damages to vehicles, skid marks, traffic signs, and more can offer clues about how an accident occurred and whose fault caused the crash.
+- Photos of damages to vehicles, skid marks, traffic signs, and more can offer clues about how an accident occurred and whose fault caused the crash.

-Eyewitnesses’ statements.
+- Eyewitnesses’ statements.
 The statement of an eyewitness who saw the crash can be very valuable.
 Credible eyewitnesses have no reason to be biased, and their word may make or break a claim.

-Accident reconstruction data.
+- Accident reconstruction data.
 Our legal team may hire accident reconstruction experts who can rebuild your crash from the ground up, offering insight as to its likely cause.

-You Need a Skilled Attorney on Your Side
+You Need A Skilled Attorney On Your Side

-At The Masters Law Firm, our West Virginia truck accident lawyers are passionate about helping victims of serious accidents recover the compensation they need to pay for their past and future damages.
+At The Masters Law Firm, L.C., our West Virginia truck accident lawyers are passionate about helping victims of serious accidents recover the compensation they need to pay for their past and future damages.
 We work hard to build your case, as well as negotiate with an insurer to reach a fair settlement.
 We also have extensive litigation experience, and we are not intimidated by the prospect of taking your case to court when necessary.

-If you have been involved in a crash with a large truck, please call us today for a free consultation.
-You can reach us online, in person, or by phone at 304-342-3106 or toll free at 1-800-342-3106.
+If you have been involved in a semi-truck accident, please call us today for a free consultation.
+You can reach us online, in person, or by phone at 304-371-7894.